kaaengine/kaa/docs/reference/nodes.rst

 .. _Node.views:
 .. attribute:: Node.views

     Gets or sets indexes of views (as a set object) in which this node shall be rendered.
-Each scene has 32 views.
+Each scene can have a maximum of 32 views (indexed -16 to 15).
 Default value is None meaning the node will inherit the view from its parent.
-Note that the :ref:`root node of the scene <Scene.root>` has a view set to {0} (a set with just one element: zero) by default.
+Note that the
+    :ref:`root node of the scene <Scene.root>` has a view set to {0} (a set with just one element: zero) by default, so all nodes added to root (and their children) will have a views value set to {0}.
 Read more about views in :class:`engine.View` reference.

     .. code-block:: python